GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 #### Creation / Status Change

 When an Iterative task is created, it must have Iterative as its status and a non-empty `iter` entry, similar to a recurring task.
-When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed into an RRule and stored, in unbaked form, as an `rrule` UDA.
+When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed to check that it describes a usable schedule.
+The parsed rule is not stored.
+Instead it is derived again from `iter` on each completion, so an edit to `iter` takes effect however it was made.
 The `series` attribute is also set, and is the task's own UUID if not already present.
 Every later instance in the series carries this same value.
 An `iter_count` attribute is set to 1 and each successor increments it.

 The first date is chosen as follows: